Are you managing your site inspections with Excel sheets?

 3- Attach pictures and signatures on the go

 Mobile forms that allow you to take pictures, annotate and attach them to the form instantly is a must have.
 This eases the way pictures are attached to the reports.

-They can also, capture digitally client’s and inspector’s signature, generate a PDF report instantly on the go.
+They can also capture digital signatures from client’s and inspector’s, generating a PDF report instantly on the go.

 4- Look for flexible inspection checklist solutions

 When you are looking for digital solutions to manage site inspections, you must consider solutions that allow you to customise checklists, flow, rules, alerts and more.
 Nowadays only capturing data is not enough.